prividentity/PrivateIdentity-Oldd/NodeJS-Enroll-Endpoint.md

 ### Enroll Overview

-Prediction, and enrollment, or any other provided services are called through the NodeJS endpoints.
-In the following examples, the enrollment process is illustrated through the NodeJS server.
+The NodeJS endpoint provides an interface for prediction, and enrollment, or any other provided service.
+The following example illustrates the enrollment process through the NodeJS server.

 **Enrollment Request -**